Are Online Medical Certificates Legal in Australia?

 What a valid online medical certificate usually includes

-Telehealth doesn't mean “guaranteed certificate”
+Telehealth does not mean “guaranteed certificate”

 Do employers have to accept online medical certificates?